UCLComputerScience/comp0035_testing/README.md

 Or right click on the file the PyCharm project structure and select Run ‘test_calculator’ with Coverage

-####Step 4: Create a requirements.txt to list the packages that are dependencies for your project.
+#### Step 5: Create a requirements.txt to list the packages that are dependencies for your project.

 From a command line go to the project folder
 Enter